gmstern/roadrunner/README.md

 ## **GAME INSTRUCTIONS:**

 **TO PLAY:** To play, download the game by clicking on the following link and select "keep".
+You may need to allow game to run by adjusting security preferences/settings.
 [Game Link Here](https://github.com/gmstern/roadrunner/raw/master/roadrunner.jar)

 **GAME OBJECTIVE:** In this game, the player is the roadrunner at the bottom of the window and the objective is to get a high score.
 The roadrunner can only move left and right within the road.